rrg-polito/mono-slam/README.md

 # Mono-Slam Implementation in ROS

-This repository implements the mono-slam algorithm first introduced by [Davide Davison](https://www.doc.ic.ac.uk/~ajd/Publications/davison_etal_pami2007.pdf), and is the final outcome of the M.Sc.
+This repository implements the mono-slam algorithm first introduced by [Andrew Davison](https://www.doc.ic.ac.uk/~ajd/Publications/davison_etal_pami2007.pdf), and is the final outcome of the M.Sc.
 Thesis of [Ludovico O. Russo](https://github.com/ludusrusso) in the 2013.